REMLA24-Team-5/operation/README.md

 # Operation repository
-This repository contains all information about the project progress for team 5 of the REMLA course, including PR's per person in `ACTIVITY.md` and general comments about each assignment in `review.txt`.
+This repository contains all information about the project progress for team 5 of the REMLA course, including PR's per person in `ACTIVITY.md` and general comments about each assignment in `review.md`.

 First the steps to run the applicatino are listed, then the project contents are explained in a bit more detail.